0kenx/mcp-servers/filesystem/README.md

 ## Security

 The server implements comprehensive security measures:
+## Architecture

+The MCP Filesystem Server is composed of three main components:

+1. **MCP Server** (`src/filesystem.py`): The core server implementing the MCP protocol and file operation tools
+2. **Edit Utilities** (`src/mcp_edit_utils.py`): Helper functions for path validation, diff generation, and edit history tracking
+3. **CLI Diff Tool** (`cli/mcpdiff.py`): Command-line interface for reviewing and managing edits

+### Edit History System

+All changes made by Claude are tracked in the `.mcp/edit_history` directory with:

+- **Logs**: JSON records of all operations with timestamps and IDs
+- **Diffs**: Detailed change information for each edit
+- **Checkpoints**: File snapshots for recovery if needed

+This system provides accountability and allows you to review, accept, or reject any changes Claude makes to your files.

 - Maintains a whitelist of allowed directories specified via command-line arguments
 - Performs strict path validation to prevent unauthorized access outside allowed directories